WilPassion/WilPassion/README.md

 <div align="center">

- 🔭 I’m currently working as a Artificial Intelligence at **Compass UOL**
+ 🔭 I’m currently working as a Artificial Intelligence Intern at **Compass UOL**

  📝 Currently studying Big Data with focus on Business Intelligence at the **FATEC Ipiranga** college